krishrustagi/Automatic_Attendance_System/README.md

 <br><br>
 **Note:** This project requires camera.
 So make sure you have connected camera to your device.

+### Add required files and folders
+The file `timetable.csv` is just an for an example.
+You can the timetable accordingly.
+Follow the instructions to change the `timetable.csv`
+1. Replace the `timetable.csv` with your own timetable and rename it to `timetable.csv`.
+2. Format of the timetable should be like this:

 ### Run
 To run this python program, you need to execute `main.py` python file.